Los Gatos, California: Architecture

 Downtown Los Gatos has retained and restored many of its Victorian-era homes and commercial buildings.
-Notable buildings are the Forbes Mill annex, dating to 1880 and formerly housing a history museum; Los Gatos High School, which dates from the 1920s; and the Old Town Shopping Center, formerly the University Avenue School (the school was established in 1882; the current buildings date to 1923).
+Notable buildings include the Forbes Mill annex, dating to 1880 and formerly housing a history museum; Los Gatos High School, which dates from the 1920s; and the Old Town Shopping Center, formerly the University Avenue School (the school was established in 1882; the current buildings date to 1923).

-The Lyndon Hotel was another location of significance in the town from its establishment in the 1890's until it was razed in 1963.The building was located on the site of a previous hotel.
+The Lyndon Hotel was another location of significance in the town from its establishment in the 1890s until it was razed in 1963.The building was located on the site of a previous hotel.
 One that had changed hands numerous times over the previous years.
 But primarily under the ownership of one of the most esteemed Los Gatos business owners at the time.
 John Weldon Lyndon.

 A number of brick buildings in downtown Los Gatos were destroyed or seriously damaged in the 1989 Loma Prieta earthquake, though the district was quickly rebuilt and has made a full recovery.

 Rail transportation

 Rail transport played a large role in Los Gatos's historical development, but the city, as of 2020, has no regular passenger train service of any sort.
 The South Pacific Coast Railroad, a popular narrow-gauge line from Alameda (and San Francisco via ferry) to Santa Cruz in the late 19th century, stopped in Los Gatos.
 Southern Pacific took over this line in 1887.
 Los Gatos was also near the Southern Pacific resort town of Holy City, along the rail line in the Santa Cruz Mountains.
-The last Southern Pacific passenger train to Santa Cruz left Los Gatos in March 1940.
+The last Southern Pacific passenger train to Santa Cruz left Los Gatos on February 26, 1940.
 In town, the rail line used to run along the shore of Vasona Reservoir to the present-day location of the Post Office, following the path of what is now a continuous string of parking lots between Santa Cruz Ave. and University Ave.
-There was also a streetcar-type rail line with service to Saratoga and San Jose.
-Streetcar service via the Peninsular Railway started about 1905 and ended about 1933.
+There was also a streetcar-type rail line called the Peninsular Railway with service to Saratoga and San Jose that started about 1905 and ended about 1933.
 San Francisco commuter trains continued into downtown until 1959, and Vasona Junction until 1964.
 The site of the old railroad station is now occupied by Town Plaza and the post office.

 While VTA had originally planned to extend their Green Line to Vasona Junction and bring back passenger rail to the city, the extension was cut short to Winchester due to the high cost of the extension, minimal expected ridership gains, and the difficulty of sharing rail right-of-way to Vasona Junction with Union Pacific freight trains.